emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## MultiMovies
-### Score: 13/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 3 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. ⚠️
-1. Site is lacking subtitle features. ❌
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️
-1. Site does not have 4K content. ❌
-1. Site looks good + works well on mobile. ✔️

-***
 ## Vidplay
 ### Score: 13/24
 1. Streams load very fast. ✔️